 - Academic Record: Students must be in good academic standing (measured in terms of GPA, degree progress, and recommendations of faculty).
-Incompletes may have a negative impact on the record. - Stage of Research: Priority is given to Ph.D. students and those who have completed the requirements for the Master's degree. - Teaching Record: Students who have previously held TA positions must have received satisfactory teaching evaluations from both student and faculty. - Curricular Needs: Curricular needs will be considered in making appointments (e.g. experience with computer cartography or quantitative analysis). - Oral Proficiency in English: Graduate Division requires that all non-US citizens, including permanent residents, pass the TOP (Test of Oral Proficiency) exam before they are permitted to serve as TAs.
-However, students who hold a bachelor's degree from an institution in the US are automatically exempt from the exam.
-For more information, go to http://www.oid.ucla.edu/training/top.
+Incompletes may have a negative impact on the record. - Stage of Research: Priority is given to Ph.D. students and those who have completed the requirements for the master's degree. - Teaching Record: Students who have previously held TA positions must have received satisfactory teaching evaluations from both student and faculty. - Curricular Needs: Curricular needs will be considered in making appointments (e.g., experience with computer cartography or quantitative analysis). - Passing required exams: All non-US citizens must pass the Test of Oral Proficiency or be eligible to have this requirement waived.
+See above for further information.